Singularity Sky: Background

 Earth and the colonies re-establish relations and trade.
 Some of the latter had regained the same, or higher, technological levels due in part to the "cornucopia machines", molecular assemblers that can recreate objects in predefined patterns or duplicate others, the Eschaton left them with.
 Transhumanist technologies that came into being before or during the Singularity, such as cybernetic implants, anti-aging and life extension treatments, are in wide use.
 Spaceships use antimatter, fusion and electron-sized black holes as propulsion.

-Some colonies, however, rejected or restricted use of advanced technology for social, cultural or political reasons, and instead of devolving into anarchism as Earth did, have replicated politically restrictive states from Earth's history.
+Some colonies, however, rejected or restricted use of advanced technology for social, cultural or political reasons, and instead of developing into anarchism as Earth did, have replicated politically restrictive states from Earth's history.
 The novel takes place on two planets of one such polity, the New Republic.
 Its original settlers were predominantly from Eastern Europe, where many recalled the economic dislocation that followed the fall of communism there.
 The victorious side in an earlier civil war destroyed the sole remaining cornucopia machine, and imposed a socially and politically repressive feudalist regime that limits most technology to a level consistent with Europe at the end of the 19th century to guarantee everyone a place in society, with accompanying Victorian social mores.
 Despite this, there are still those who rebel and plan uprisings, along similar lines to those that happened in the historical Eastern Europe of that era.